 Every year, dog owners in Germany report an average of 100,000 claims for damages caused by their dogs – which are compensated by dog liability insurance.
 Without dog liability insurance, dog owners must bear costs for the damage themselves.

 In unfortunate cases when a dog causes bodily harm to people, it can quickly get very expensive for dog owners.
-These two examples from everyday life illustrate the considerable financial risk that dog owners take without dog liability insurance in Germany.

-Here is a break down:
+Here is a breakdown:

 States where dog liability insurance is compulsory:

 States where you need dog liability insurance depending on the dog’s breed:

 States where dog liability insurance is highly recommended:

 1.4) What is the cost of dog liability insurance in Germany?

 The monthly costs of dog liability insurance in Germany depend on the selected services and the amount of coverage.
 Many insurance providers offer a standard coverage of 5, 20 or even 50 million euros.

 The breed of the dog also influences the insurance premium.
 Owners of large breeds and dangerous classified dogs must pay more for coverage.
 If you want to keep the costs for dog liability insurance as low as possible, you should compare several offers on the market.